casper-network/docs-archive/dapp-dev-guide/erc20/implementation.rst

 ERC-20 Standard
 ---------------

 The ERC-20 standard is defined in `an Ethereum Improvement Proposal (EIP) <https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md#>`_.
-Read it carefully, as it defines the methods we'll implement:
+Read it carefully, as it defines the methods we have implemented:

 * balance_of